-At the Unit's exit there are instructions on how to address the Protector of patients' rights, Athat each health institution was required to establish under the Law on Patients' Rights.110 However, it was noted that the method of filing a complaint is not appropriate for patients of this Unit, as it implies that the complaint be submitted in writing and in triplicate.
+At the Unit's exit there are instructions on how to address the Protector of patients' rights, that each health institution was required to establish under the Law on Patients' Rights.
+However, it was noted that the method of filing a complaint is not appropriate for patients of this Unit, as it implies that the complaint be submitted in writing and in triplicate.
 It is unrealistic to expect that patients placed at the Unit can comply with such a request.
-This situation remained until the project completion (see Appendix, recommendation 7 concerning the Unit in Nikšić).